nixworks/public/news/2017/09/9/README.md

 ##### 2017 Venice Film Festival
 ### [Film director Guillermo del Toro wins for "The Shape of Water". ](/news/2017/09/9/film-director-guillermo-del-toro-wins-for-the-shape-of-water.md)
-_Context: The Shape of Water, Guillermo del Toro, 2017 Venice Film Festival_
+_Context: 2017 Venice Film Festival, Guillermo del Toro, The Shape of Water_

 ##### Atlantic hurricanes
 ### [Hurricane Irma makes landfall in Cuba.
 The death toll across the Caribbean is at least 25 people, ](/news/2017/09/9/hurricane-irma-makes-landfall-in-cuba-the-death-toll-across-the-caribbean-is-at-least-25-people.md)